zzzprojects/learn-orm/tutorials/vb-net/hashtable.md

 # Hashtable

-The `Hashtable` represents a collection of key/value pairs that are organized based on the hash code of the key.
+The `Hashtable` represents a collection of key/value pairs organized based on the hash code of the key.

  - The `HashTable` stores a `Key`/`Value` pair type collection of data.
  - We can retrieve items from `HashTable` to provide the key.